OpenInternet/Infuse/content/learning-path/6/module-3.ar.md

 style = "module"
 weight = 3
-title = "Denial of Service Incident Response"
+title = "Denial of Service Incident Response" description = "If a website comes under a sustained denial of service attack, it may be vital to act quickly to get the site back up and running.
+This subtopic describes some practices to allow site owners to recover from a DoS attack"
 +++

 ## Use Case

 If a website comes under a sustained denial of service attack, it may be vital to act quickly to get the site back up and running.
-This Learning Path describes some practices to allow site owners to recover from a DoS attack.
+This subtopic describes some practices to allow site owners to recover from a DoS attack.

 ## Objectives